MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_prepare_hardware.md

 ## -description

-TBD - The EVT_ACX_FACTORY_CIRCUIT_PREPARE_HARDWARE callback is used by the driver to allow it to add additional functionality when a circuit factory is in the prepare hardware phase, using the TBD function is called,  TBD TBD.
+The EVT_ACX_FACTORY_CIRCUIT_PREPARE_HARDWARE callback is used by the driver to allow it to add additional functionality when a circuit factory is in the prepare hardware phase.

 ## -parameters